akukkonen/Moon/_posts/2018-28-11-mock-up-apps.md

 ---

+<center>These mockups are older than the two prototypes in my portfolio, so please forgive me for their appearance.

-<center>One of the UIs I made for the course Introduction to Software Engineering.
+Below is one of the UIs I made for the course Introduction to Software Engineering.
 In the app users can search for tram schedules.
 Made with Adobe Photoshop.</center>

 {% capture images %}
 	https://raw.githubusercontent.com/akukkonen/akukkonen.github.io/master/Metro_UI.png